jsmarkus/log-my-errors/README.md

 Installation
 ------------

-To install LME, clone the repo, go to folder and type:
+To install LME, type:

-    npm install
+    npm -g install log-my-errors

-This will install npm dependencies.
+>>>Note: on Mac of Linux you may also use `sudo` if your `node` is installed system-wide.

 Run
 ---

-To run LME, go to folder and type:
+To run LME, type:

-    npm start
+    lme

 This will start backend server.